Taking it to the Next Level: Higher Education in Japan

 As always, it is important not only to budget your finances accordingly, but also your time and your workload.
 Many people make the mistaken assumption that because a course is part time that it will somehow be easier than a regular master’s course.
 This is not the case and you can expect to be challenged both mentally and academically throughout your studies.

-For some of us of course, travelling to a university to study, even on a weekend, may not be a viable option.
+For some of us of course, traveling to a university to study, even on a weekend, may not be a viable option.
 I used to live in rural Okayama, where the nearest accredited university would have been more than 2 hours by train in each direction.
 Not exactly on my doorstep!

 Thankfully, online study, a growing trend for several years now globally, is finally starting to take hold in Japan too.
 If you are “out in the sticks” somewhere, there are still a number of courses, delivered in English that one can pursue exclusively online.